 Can I set up a meeting before my request is considered?

 The trustees do not grant interviews to prospective grantees, nor do they normally make site visits, except when they consider it necessary, at which time they would request your cooperation.

 If we receive funding, do we need to submit a grant report?

-Organization receiving a grant will be expected to keep the Foundation informed as to the progress of their project; this may be done through letters, newsletters, photos, or other pertinent materials.
-In special circumstances, applicants might be asked to submit a report upon completion of a project.
+Organizations receiving a grant will be expected to keep the Foundation informed as to the progress of their project; this may be done through letters, newsletters, photos, or other pertinent materials.
+In special circumstances, applicants might be asked to submit a formal grant report upon completion of a project.